Glenunga, South Australia: Attractions

 Due to the small size of the suburb, there is only one main park, Glenunga Reserve, which also contains Webb Oval.
 More than anything else in the suburb, the Glenunga International High School brings it prominence both in Australia and overseas.
 The school campus is an easily identifiable part of Glenunga, being situated roughly in the middle of the suburb.
 The school's expansion and development have aided in the once-quiet L'Estrange Street being clogged with both traffic and students at peak hour and other times.

 A number of businesses and shops are located along Glen Osmond Road and Conyngham Street.
 These include a McDonald's, Chinese and Mexican restaurants, and a number of small businesses and motels.
 Conyngham Street contains the headquarters of DECS and empty commercial blocks are waiting to undergo development.

 Politics

-Glenunga is in the South Australian House of Assembly Electoral District of Unley and the Federal Division of Sturt, and is a solid Liberal-voting area.
+Glenunga is in the South Australian House of Assembly Electoral District of Bragg and the Federal Division of Sturt, and is a solid Liberal-voting area.